reshikaraina/sample_form/README.md

 [Documentation Link](http://login2explore.com/jpdb/docs.html)

-## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."
+## "This project is about saving data in JPDB from HTML Form using JPDB common js "
 ### If you want to make changes in this repo, then create a PR.
 I will be happy to add more into it.
 Thanks.!
 ### About JsonPowerDB: